India 01.01.0001 David Abram

 India’s coastline extends for over 4,670 miles, much of it covered by beautiful, golden-sand beaches.
 Rich in mythological associations, some are famous religious sites and visited by streams of Hindu pilgrims every day.
 Others support old-established fishing communities, whose boats tilt in picturesque fashion beside the dunes.

-Surprisingly few, however, are easily accessible to regular foreign tourists, and of those that are, only a handful are sufficiently tranquil, scenic and unspoiled to warrant a stay of any duration.
+Surprisingly few, however, are easly accessible to regular foreign tourists and, of those that are, only a handful are sufficiently tranquil, scenic and unspoiled to warrant a stay of any duration.

 In this feature, we showcase our favourite beaches in India, discovered by our team over 30 years of exploration.
 The roundup is broad: it ranges from religious places where conservative attitudes still prevail (ie no bikinis or sun bathing allowed!), to fully-fledged resorts where swimming togs no longer turn heads.